 - Willow Park Junior Public School

 Beyond 3:30 is an after-school program for students in Grades 6, 7 and 8.
 The program runs on school days from 3:30 to 8 p.m. in local schools.

 This program provides students with a fun, safe and educational place to be after school and offers a number of programs that encourage a healthy lifestyle.
 Students can learn to cook or participate in physical activities that help students make smart choices and develop social skills and improve their self-esteem.

 Beyond 3:30 is offered at:

-Schools in Cluster C4 have the opportunity to have all kindergarten students have their vision screened by Kids2See, a research initiative conducted by students in the medical school program at the University of Toronto.
+Schools in Learning Centres 1 and 4 have the opportunity for kindergarten students to have their vision and/or hearing screened by Kids2See/Kids2Hear, a research initiative conducted by students in the medical school program at the University of Toronto.

 MSIC seeks to develop partnerships through large initiatives and with local communities to collaboratively support student success.
 Some partnerships include Toronto Public Health, Toronto Public Library, Toronto Foundation for Student Success and Community Care Access Centre.